allwefantasy/delta-plus/README.md

 ## Limitation

-1. Compaction can not used to delta table which will be operated by upsert/delete
+1. Compaction can not be applied to delta table which will be operated by upsert/delete action.

 ## Usage